nick-oconnor/arduino-nixie-clock/README.md

 # arduino-nixie-clock

-Arduino code for controlling a 6 digit multiplexed nixie tube clock
+An Arduino program for controlling a 6-digit multiplexed nixie tube clock.